Can I fix my interest rate on a progress payment loan?

 -

-Your home loan rate will automatically switch to ASB’s variable rate as advertised on asb.co.nz.
-The personalised rates offered and ...
+Your home loan rate will automatically switch to ASB's variable rate as advertised on asb.co.nz.
+The personalised rates offered will ...

 -